MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Review GitHub Copilot's analysis and remediation suggestions.

     GitHub Copilot should generate a list of security issues and some recommendations for secure coding practices.
-The recommendations may include removing or masking the credit card number in log statements, using algorithms validate card numbers, and improving card number length and format validation.
+The recommendations might include removing or masking the credit card number in log statements, using algorithms validate card numbers, and improving card number length and format validation.

 1. Open the **OrderRepository.cs** file in the **Data** folder.

 1. Review the file to determine if it handles PaymentInfo objects.

     Notice that the OrderRepository class stores Order objects, which include PaymentInfo.
-If the PaymentInfo class stores full card numbers and CVV codes, the repository will persist this sensitive data.
+If the PaymentInfo class stores full card numbers and CVV codes, the repository persists this sensitive data.

-1. Ask GitHub Copilot to analyze the impact of the OrderRepository on credit card data storage.
+1. Ask GitHub Copilot to analyze the effects that OrderRepository has on credit card data storage.

     For example, you can submit the following prompt: